 Students may only rotate at City College's affiliated clinical sites during the shifts and hours assigned to them by their Program Chair or Clinical Coordinator.
-Student may not "volunteer" during off hours in his or her profession's department to obtain additional clinical experience.
+Student may not "volunteer" during off hours in their profession's department to obtain additional clinical experience.